Invariant Einstein metrics on generalized Wallach spaces: Description of Einstein metrics on generalized Wallach spaces

 { }

 In this table, the i-th generalized Wallach space means the one corresponding to the i-th pair in Table 1.
-Recall that every such space determines not only one point $(a_1,a_2,a_3)$ but also the points obtained with permutations of $a_1$, $a_2$, and $a_3$.
+Recall that every such space determines the point $(a_1,a_2,a_3)$ and the points obtained with permutations of $a_1$, $a_2$, and $a_3$.

 The corresponding result for the spaces $SO(k+l+m)/SO(k)\times SO(l)\times SO(m)$, where at least two of the numbers $k$, $l$, and $m$ are greater than $1$, was obtained in \cite{Nikonorov4}.
 If at least two of the numbers $k$, $l$, and $m$ are equal to $1$, then the point $(a_1,a_2,a_3)$ belongs to the boundary of the cube $(0,1/2)^3$.
 We will discuss it in details in the next section.
 It should be noted that these spaces are excepted from all other types of generalized Wallach spaces, because the corresponding triples $(a_1,a_2,a_3)$ do not belong to only one region $O_i$.